Juliet Williams Chair Social Science Interdepartmental Program (SSIDP)

 The SSIDP supports research and teaching collaborations across departments in the UCLA Division of Social Sciences and beyond, with a focus on methodological innovation and creative problem-solving.
 Our programs encourage innovative social science research by bringing diverse faculty and students together to generate new understanding of key social issues.
 At the same time, we aim to transform research training in the social sciences for the twenty-first century with initiatives that rethink traditional approaches to teaching and learning.

-SEEKING A LECTURER FOR SRING QUARTER
+SEEKING A LECTURER FOR FALL QUARTER

 GRADUATE PROGRAM